JetBrains/guide/site/dotnet/tutorials/azure-functions/what-are-azure-functions/index.md

 4. **Function Code**: The logic executed when a trigger activates the function.
 5. **Configuration**: Files like `host.json` and `local.settings.json` manage runtime and environment settings.
 6. **Dependencies**: External libraries used to extend functionality.

-By assembling these pieces effectively, developers can craft robust applications tailored for modern computing needs.

 ## Why Use Azure Functions?